 In fact clams, mussels, and other shellfish have seen a drastic decline in their populations.
-Since 1980, shellfish harvest throughout New England has dropped by 85 percent, causing negative impacts to both the environment and the New England shellfish industry.
+Between 1980 and 2010, shellfish harvest throughout New England has dropped by 85 percent, causing negative impacts to both the environment and the New England shellfish industry.

 It’s All About Chemistry

 By now you probably know that the increase in atmospheric carbon dioxide (CO2) due to the burning of fossil fuels is driving climate change.
 What you may not realize is that it’s also changing our ocean’s chemistry, driving a phenomenon known as ocean acidification.

 Oceans absorb roughly 30% of the CO2 that is released in the atmosphere.
 While this may seem like a good thing, there’s a catch: when carbon dioxide is absorbed by seawater a series of chemical reactions occur, reducing the pH and causing the seawater to become more acidic.